oyindonesia/external-api-docs/source/includes/_pfm.md

 Login and connect internet banking.
 This process is asynchronous, we will send response using callback url that you registered to us.
 For detail of callback response, see [PFM Callback Response](#pfm-callback-response)

-> Below is an example of the code for connect internet banking

 ```shell
 curl -X \
 POST https://partner.oyindonesia.com/api/ibank/login \